The Angry Brigade at 53two

 1970s Britain.
 Unemployment is soaring.
 A Tory government is pushing through cuts.
 Bombs are detonating in British cities.
 James Graham’s The Angry Brigade rewinds the clock five decades, but its tensions feel far from resolved today.

-Coming to 53two, this political thriller traces the real-life anarchist collective who declared they were fighting back against what they saw as a one-sided class war.
+Coming to 53two courtesy of HER Productions, this political thriller traces the real-life anarchist collective who declared they were fighting back against what they saw as a one-sided class war.
 Their targets were brazenly public – MPs, embassies, police, even the Miss World pageant.
 Homemade explosives and cryptic communiqués left the establishment scrambling, as a special police unit raced to identify the young urban guerrillas whose actions shocked the nation.

-First staged in 2014, the play helped cement Graham’s reputation for dramatising recent history with forensic energy.
+First staged in 2014, The Angry Brigade helped cement Graham’s reputation for dramatising recent history with forensic energy.
 Since then, he has become one of the UK’s most prominent playwrights, with works including This House and the Olivier Award-winning Dear England.
 His writing excels at threading big political questions through sharp character work – and here, the tension builds from more than ticking-clock suspense.

 It’s that destabilising shift that gives the play its charge.
 By refusing easy binaries, Graham exposes the pressures on both sides – the fear inside the state, the fury outside it.
-In a moment still marked by inequality and political distrust, The Angry Brigade feels less like a period piece and more like a drama about how quickly divisions harden – and how difficult they are to unwind.
+In a moment so marked by inequality and political distrust, The Angry Brigade feels less like a period piece than a very relevant drama about what happens when belief in the system begins to fracture.

 Where to go near The Angry Brigade at 53two